Steve-Tod/DeformSyncNet/README.md

 #### ShapeNet

-**Full raw data(train, val and test)** can be downloaded with `wget --no-check-certificate https://shapenet.cs.stanford.edu/media/minhyuk/DeformSyncNet/data/ShapeNetFullData.zip`.
+**Full raw data(train, val and test)** can be downloaded [here](https://shapenet.cs.stanford.edu/media/minhyuk/DeformSyncNet/data/ShapeNetFullData.zip)(you can use `wget --no-check-certificate {url}` to download in commandline).
 Please download and unzip the `ShapeNetFullData.zip` file.

-**Prepared test data** can be downloaded with `wget --no-check-certificate https://shapenet.cs.stanford.edu/media/minhyuk/DeformSyncNet/data/ShapeNetTestData.zip`.
+**Prepared test data** can be downloaded [here](https://shapenet.cs.stanford.edu/media/minhyuk/DeformSyncNet/data/ShapeNetTestData.zip)(you can use `wget --no-check-certificate {url}` to download in commandline).
 Please download and unzip the `ShapeNetTestData.zip` file.

 #### ComplementMe

-**Full raw data(train, val and test)** can be downloaded with `wget --no-check-certificate https://shapenet.cs.stanford.edu/media/minhyuk/DeformSyncNet/data/ComplementMeFullData.zip`.
-Please download and unzip the `ComplementMeFullData.zip` file.
+**Full raw data(train, val and test)** can be downloaded [here](https://shapenet.cs.stanford.edu/media/minhyuk/DeformSyncNet/data/ComplementMeFullData.zip)(you can use `wget --no-check-certificate {url}` to download in commandline).
+Please download and unzip the `ComplementMeFullData.zip` file

-**Prepared test data** can be downloaded with `wget --no-check-certificate https://shapenet.cs.stanford.edu/media/minhyuk/DeformSyncNet/data/ComplementMeTestData.zip`.
+**Prepared test data** can be downloaded [here](https://shapenet.cs.stanford.edu/media/minhyuk/DeformSyncNet/data/ComplementMeTestData.zip)(you can use `wget --no-check-certificate {url}` to download in commandline).
 Please download and unzip the `ComplementMeTestData.zip` file.

 ## Training